WaltervdBroek/RICT_SoSA_Group2/README.md

 Now, you can start building your own Sosa Model:

-First, place Systematic as the outer circle., followed by Enabling as the middle circle and lastly, Immediate level as the inner circle
+First, place Systematic as the biggest outer circle, followed by Enabling as the middle circle and lastly, Immediate level as the smallest inner circle

 Place concerns within the relevant impact levels.